thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 Differing demographic rates
 '''''''''''''''''''''''''''

-Simulations can use varying reproductive and/or death rates across the landscape, but using :func:`set_map_files(reproduction_map="/path/to/rep.tif", death_map="/path/to/death.tif") <pycoalescence.simulation.Simulation.set_map_files>`.
+Simulations can use varying reproductive and/or death rates across the landscape, by using :func:`set_map_files(reproduction_map="/path/to/rep.tif", death_map="/path/to/death.tif") <pycoalescence.simulation.Simulation.set_map_files>`.
 In this scenario, all species have different per-capita reproduction and death rates across the landscape.